 In the example, the MQTT publisher sends “Hello Protocol” message.
 On the subscriber side, we get the message:

-As an important aspect to note is that the MQTT is a plain protocol so the message is clear and everyone can read it.
-If the security is the main concern, you can read this article explaining how to make MQTT secure.
+An important aspect to note is that the MQTT is a plain protocol so the message is clear and everyone can read it.

 How to use MQTT on Android smartphone